 The Presentation packager can be a real life-saver for days where you don’t know if you need a backup of your stream.

 To use: Go to Tools > Settings > General > Check or uncheck the box where it says “Hide viewer count in-stream status.

 After recording your stream, you might want to upload it directly to your social accounts.
 XSplit has made uploading your recordings to socials with a click of the button.

-From File, go to your recordings > select the recording that you want to upload and click on the social platform you’ll upload the video to.
+From the File menu, go to your recordings and select the recording that you want to upload.
+Thereafter, click on the social platform you’ll upload the video on.
 At the moment, this feature is available for YouTube, Facebook, and Twitter.

 Let us know which ones you’ve tried before and how these features made your stream better.
 Don’t forget to send us your feedback through our socials and official Discord server.